 I’m intrigued by this instant knowing.
 What the hell is it exactly that we instantly know?
-In that specific moment where you know: “Absolutely not!” as opposed to “Meh.” or “Maybe”?.
-It’s odd, I really don’t know what it is.
-Little labels identifying things that don’t feel right may float through your mind but I think those are more like questions than answers.
-The closest I can get is like this: Sorry, you are experiencing network connectivity problems, try resetting your modem.
+In that specific moment where you know: “Absolutely not!” as opposed to “Maybe”?
+It’s mysterious.
+Little things that don’t feel right about them may come to mind but I think those are more often like rationalizations than real answers.
+The closest I can get to explaining this interpersonal “dead air” lack of connection is like this: “Sorry, you are experiencing network connectivity problems, try resetting your modem.”

 No Connection.
 True, but no connection to what?
 Do we have a molecular binding site for romance?
 A lock and the wrong key?
 Honestly, it feels to me like everyone has an invisible elephant loyally plodding after them.
-When you meet, chemistry is how well the invisible elephants get along.
+When you meet, chemistry is how well your invisible elephants get along.

-The significance of our SET on a blind date is almost literally cosmic: “I might have kids with you”, “I’m meeting my true love”.
+The significance of our mental SET (our expectations) on a blind date is almost literally cosmic: “I might have kids with you”, “I’m seeking my true love”.
 The overwrought significance of dating gets in the way of dating.
-You can be completely sensible and have all your ridiculous big expectations, pseudo-expectations, and even ghostly shadow expectations locked away in a big trunk that says “Oh, shut up” on the outside but when you see them, you can’t unknow why you are there.
-Then 0.7 seconds later you know something kind of fun and sexual could happen but it wouldn’t be worth the awkwardness of extracting yourself later.
-The rightness is so important to everyone that’s it’s as if an inner representative of your DESTINY steps forward like a humorless secret service agent to check out your date and gives you the tiniest head shake, no.
+You can be completely sensible and have all your ridiculous big expectations, pseudo-expectations, and even ghostly shadow expectations locked away in a big trunk that says “Oh, shut up” on the outside but when you see your date, you can’t unknow the underlying reasons why you are there.
+Then, 0.7 seconds later you might for example know that something kind of fun and sexual could happen but it wouldn’t be worth the awkwardness of extracting yourself later.
+Or, that a possible friendship could grow in this soil; OR that we could save ourselves a lot of time and energy by saying goodnight right now.